shoelace-style/shoelace/docs/components/icon.md

 ### Unicons

-The following example registers the <a href="https://iconscout.com/unicons" rel="noopener" target="_blank">Unicons</a> library using the jsDelivr CDN.
+This example registers the [Unicons](https://iconscout.com/unicons) library using the jsDelivr CDN.
+The registration function maps the name of the icon to its location on the CDN.
+This library also requires an SVG mutation to set the `fill` to `currentColor`.

 ```html preview
 <div class="icon-custom-unicons" style="font-size: 24px;">